 Go Bold or Go Home

 Matte looks for spring are all about bold color.
 They have high color pigmentation, so pops of fuchsia and orange can take otherwise minimal makeup to high fashion in a flash.
 Not to be outdone, classic matte reds give you old Hollywood glam in a modern and accessible way.
-Simple nude lips also pop like crazy in matte formulas, like Lipstick Queen’s Bare Nude or ELF Studio Matte Lip Color in Praline, and are the perfect complement to a colorful cheek or bright eye look.
+Simple nude lips also pop like crazy in matte formulas, like Lipstick Queen’s Bare Nude (August 2017 Update – Lipstick Queen is no longer cruelty free) or ELF Studio Matte Lip Color in Praline, and are the perfect complement to a colorful cheek or bright eye look.
 Remember: bold matte lips command attention.

 Don’t Dry Out

 Not all matte lip products are created equal – some can be drying after a long wear.
 To avoid those unwanted dry outs, try exfoliating your lips before applying your lip color.
 Lip exfoliation is great for any bold look, and you can do it by simply running a wet toothbrush over your lips to slough away dead or dried skin.
 Alternately, try a simple homemade lip scrub like olive oil and sugar or dab a bit of natural face scrub, like Jason Apricot Scrubble, onto your lips, rub carefully and rinse.

 Next, apply a light amount of lip balm, like Wet n Wild Juicy Lip Balm with SPF 15, blot any excess on a tissue and let the balm soak in for a few minutes before proceeding.
 The perfect canvas for a matte lip is smooth and soft, but not so over moisturized that it affects the formula of the lip color.